kwan3854/MetaMingle/README.md

 ## Awards🏆

-- 🥇Awarded the **Grand Prize** at the 2023 SeSAC Competition, presented by the President of Soongsil University.
+- 🥇Awarded the **Grand Prize** at the 2023 SeSAC Competition, presented by the President of Soongsil University and Seoul Business Agency.

 ## Demo

+- The full source code is not shared due to intellectual property concerns with the Unity assets used.

 ### Demo Video